Chinese Labour Corps: Aftermath and impact

 After the end of the war Chinese labourers were given transport back to China between December 1918 and September 1920.

 The workers saw first-hand that life in Europe was far from ideal, and reported this on their return to China.
 Chinese intellectuals of the New Culture Movement looked on their contribution to the war as a point of pride – Chen Duxiu, for instance, commented that "while the sun does not set on the British Empire, neither does it set on Chinese workers abroad."
 The CLC had a major impact on the educated youth who came to France to work with them as interpreters, such as James Yen, whose literacy programmes under the auspices of the YMCA showed him the worth and dignity of the Chinese common man.
 He worked out a 1,000-character primer, which introduced basic literacy and became the basis of his work in China.
 Other Chinese intellectuals who worked with the CLC in France included Jiang Tingfu and Lin Yutang.

+Initially the members of the CLC were memorialised in the Panthéon de la Guerre which was painted between 1914 and 1918.
+The CLC was later "airbrushed from history" and became the subject of a documentary.

 The last surviving member of the CLC, Zhu Guisheng (朱桂生), died in La Rochelle on 5 March 2002 at 106 years old.
 He had also served in the French Army during the Second World War.

 Casualties

 The CLC did not directly perform in combat.
 According to the records kept by the British and French recruiters, around 2,000 men of the CLC died during the war, many from the 1918 flu pandemic, with some Chinese scholars estimating the total could be as high as 20,000, victims of shelling, landmines, poor treatment, or the disease.

 Fifteen members of the corps were sentenced to death for murder during the course of the war.
-Four died and nine were wounded when British troops fired on them during CLC disturbances in December 1917.
+In December 1917, armed guards fired on members of the 21 Company Chinese Labour Corps, killing four and wounding nine.

 The members of the CLC who died were classified as war casualties and were buried in about 40 graveyards in the north of France and one in Belgium, with a total of about 2,000 recorded graves.
 The largest number of graves are at Noyelles-sur-Mer on the Somme, next to the workers' camp of the British army, where a cholera outbreak and some of the fiercest battles occurred, as well.
 The cemetery contains 842 gravestones, each engraved with Chinese characters, guarded by two stone lions, gifts from China.

 One of the four following epitaphs was inscribed on the standard Commonwealth War Grave Portland stone gravestones for members of the CLC: "Faithful unto death (至死忠誠 zhì sǐ zhōngchéng)", "A good reputation endures forever (流芳百世 liúfāng bǎishì)", "A noble duty bravely done (勇往直前 yǒngwǎng zhíqián)", and "Though dead he still liveth (雖死猶生 suī sǐ yóu shēng)", which are English translations of common Chinese idioms for soldiers.